|Tuition fee type||Cost (per annum)|

-During Design Week, you will undertake a project that is less structured allowing you more freedom to design your own solutions to problems.
-This is supported by a course in commercial project development, which will teach you some of the key skills needed to plan and manage a project.
+During your course, you will undertake projects that both structured and less structured allowing you more freedom to design your own solutions to problems.
+This is supported by seminars in commercial project development, which will teach you some of the key skills needed to plan and manage a project.

 The third year of the programme covers the core themes of electronics, control, automation and management and you will undertake a major individual project with an academic supervisor.

 Please see guidance on core and option modules for further information on what you will study.

 - Engineering Principles

 - Electrical Circuit Principles

 - Digital and Analogue Electronics